GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

       mean, median, stddev, minimum, maximum

 There is one odd thing that the reader should notice.
 On Line 9, ``median`` is not being called like the others.
-This is because there are ``median`` method associated with a ``ndarray``.
+This is because there is no ``median`` method associated with a ``ndarray``.
 But there is a numpy function, so that is what is used.